Challenges with workforce

 We offer something genuinely different

-We can source you clinical and technical staff from outside the UK market at NHS payscales.
+With our partners Charkos we can source you clinical and technical staff from outside the UK market at NHS payscales.
 We provide full training, induction and make them ready for work in the NHS.
 We provide ongoing pastoral support and training to ensure that their skills remain highly relevant to your environment.

 Long term workforce planning is, of course, a necessity.
 However, shorter, sharp interventions are needed to address tactical challenges such as high absence rates or difficulties in launching new initiatives (such as virtual wards).
 We can help you better understand and solve such problems.